First-time travelers to Vietnam often fret over one decision: should I fly into Hanoi or Ho Chi Minh City?

-SideNote: there is also a smaller international airport at Da Nang .
-With beaches, mountains, and amazing spicy food, you should definitely consider starting your trip from Da Nang.
-See our guide of what to do in Da Nang.
+SIDE NOTE: there are also smaller international airports at Da Nang and Nha Trang .
+With beaches, mountains, and amazing spicy food, you should definitely consider starting your trip from Da Nang (or Nha Trang).
+See our guides of what to do in Da Nang and Nha Trang.

 Hanoi and what is now Ho Chi Minh City have different cultural origins and histories.
 They have been, at times, united under the same empire or have been dominated by disparate rulers (e.g., China, Champa, Khmer/Cambodia).
 Today, the two cities seem more similar to each other versus neighbouring non-Vietnamese cities.
 However, their different historical legacies can still be recognized in subtle ways that influence culture.

-Northern Vietnam has been the base and homeland of the Viet people: the dominant ethno-cultural group after which the country “Vietnam” and the Vietnamese-language are named.
+Northern Vietnam has been the base and homeland of the Viet people (aka Kinh people): the dominant ethno-cultural group after which the country “Vietnam” and the Vietnamese-language are named.
 A contiguous line in history extends from modern Vietnam to various Viet kingdoms in the past, such as Dai Co Viet or Dai Viet.
 In many ways, this makes Hanoi more authentically Vietnamese than southern Vietnam.